davekilian/davekilian.github.com/_posts/2023-10-12-consensus.markdown

 To get us started, let me propose a basic design:

 Given a network of computers, we pick one of the nodes in the network and designate it the **leader**.
-Maybe a human sets a config option on all nodes in the network so they know which node is the leader.
-We then make the leader the center of all activity: it receives all proposals, decides which one to accept, and fields requests to get the currently accepted proposal.
+Maybe a human sets a config option on all nodes in the network so they all know which node is the leader.
+We then make the leader the center of all activity: it receives all proposals, decides which one to accept, and returns the accepted proposal on queries.

 The network looks kind of like this: